-- Reviewing requirements and disclosures related to women on boards and in executive officer positions, along with the completion of issue-oriented reviews for 12 Manitoba reporting issuers. - Reviewing requirements and disclosure related to climate change, along with the completion of issue-oriented reviews for two Manitoba reporting issuers. - Considering the option of discontinuing embedded commissions paid by mutual fund managers to dealers and their representatives. - Considering the regulatory burden of investment fund and non-investment fund reporting issuers. - Developing a more comprehensive regulatory framework for publicly offered mutual funds that wish to invest in asset classes or use investment strategies not otherwise permitted under National Instrument 81-102 Investment Funds.
+- Reviewing requirements and disclosures related to women on boards and in executive officer positions, along with the completion of issue-oriented reviews for 12 Manitoba reporting issuers. - Reviewing requirements and disclosure related to climate change, along with the completion of issue-oriented reviews for two Manitoba reporting issuers. - Considering the option of discontinuing embedded commissions paid by mutual fund managers to dealers and their representatives. - Considering the regulatory burden of investment fund and non-investment fund reporting issuers. - Preveloping a more comprehensive regulatory framework for publicly offered mutual funds that wish to invest in asset classes or use investment strategies not otherwise permitted under National Instrument 81-102 Investment Funds.

-Filings processed during fiscal year 2017 include: Prospectuses: 658 Issuers Included in Prospectuses: 4,155 Prospectus Amendme and Supplements: ents 2,358 Issuers Included in Amendments and Supplements: 4,575 Rights Offerings: 22 for the year ended March 31, 2017
+Filings processed during fiscal year 2017 include:

+Prospectuses: 658

+Issuers Included in Prospectuses: 4,155

+Prospectus Amendments and Supplements: 2,358

+Issuers Included in Amendments and Supplements:

+Rights Offerings: